syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Tooltip.md

 {% endtabs %}

-N> The tooltip will be activated at the specified location only if there is any data point under the specified location.
+N> The tooltip will be activated only when the specified location is within any of the chart segments.

 ### Hide method